metabrainz/bookbrainz-site/README.md

 When that is installed, clone the repository and follow the instructions below step by step.

-If you wish, you can instead [install the database and search dependencies on your machine](./DEPENDENCIES_MANUAL_INSTALL.md), and/or [run the NodeJS server locally](./NODEJS_SETUP.md) while using dockerized dependencies.
-Running the NodeJS server locally would be easier if you want to use a debugger, for instance.

 Note: If you are using docker-toolbox you need to replace [elasticsearch:9200](/config/config.json.example#L30) with ip address of your docker-machine in `config.json`.
 To get ip address of your docker machine use command `docker-machine ip default` for more infomation regarding finding ip address of docker-machine refer [here](https://docs.docker.com/machine/reference/ip/)

 ## Cloning